Identifying Disease-Resistant Corals for Healthier Reef Systems

 This study highlights the potential for genetic selection in coral farming to create disease-resistant corals and promote healthier reef systems.
 By identifying and breeding disease-resistant corals, coral restoration efforts can be more effective in combating the damaging effects of disease outbreaks.

 Source: Vollmer, S.V. et al. (2017).
 Disease-Associated Genotypes of the Coral Pathogen Serratia marcescens Show Correlation with White Band Disease Outbreaks at the Flower Garden Banks, Gulf of Mexico.
-Applied and Environmental Microbiology, Vol. 83, No. 12.
+Microbioloxía Aplicada e Ambiental, Vol. 83, número 12.